hfu/mu/README.md

 - The `pmtiles` task will:
   - Create GeoJSON Text Sequence from the shapefile in `src` directory.
   - Filter the sequence using `jq` that apply muTransformation suggested in <https://github.com/UNopenGIS/7/issues/760>.
-  - Generate PMTiles file with tippecanoe containing the transformed coastline data with spherical optimization.
+  - Generate PMTiles file with tippecanoe containing the transformed coastline data with longitude wraparound detection.

 プロトタイプ設計：